VolpeUSDOT/JPO-CVP-SDCEvaluationCode/VolpeEvaluationFiles_THEA/README.md

 - Output:
 	1) Frequency per V2I safety applications

-## 6. THEA_[event type]\_Event.py
+## 6. THEA_[event type]\_Event.sql

-This algorithm captures the validated FCW alert scenarios where the host vehicle is at risk of colliding with the vehicle in front of it.
-The FCW conflicts are  from the raw data with a combination of BSM data and event data (alert flag).
+These algorithms capture the validated alert scenarios where the host vehicle is at risk of colliding with the vehicle in front of it.
+The V2V event conflicts are derived from the raw event data with a combination of BSM fields and event fields (alert flag).
+The specific BSM data fields used in these algorithms vary by the event type.
+The "event types" are as follows:
+ 	1) FCW
+	2) EEBL
+	3) IMA
+	4) PCW
+	5) VTRFTV
+	6) WWE
 - Input:
 	1) Event logger
-	2) 2Bsm data
+	2) BSM data
 	3) Kinematics data
 - Outputs:
 	- Variables required to determine the presence of a FCW conflict include:
 		1) Lead vehicle event
 		2) Braking intensity
 		3) TTC
+		4) Minimum TTC
 		4) Range
 		5) Range rate
 		6) Headway